Interior of a home sauna with warm wood tones

 What everyone gets wrong

 The 12 mistakes we see over and over.
-Plus honest product picks based on the heaters, kits, and saunas we've spent the most time comparing.
+Plus the product picks we stand behind, based on the heaters, kits, and saunas we've spent the most time comparing.
 Clear, practical, and buyer-first.

 Read the guide →